shahsahil/GetOldTweets-python/README.md

+Files have been modified to work in python 3.
+Before trying to compile them make sure you have the packages - pyquery and lxml.
+If have trouble installing them because of vs versions, try working in a virtual environment like anaconda.

+Original README content -
 # Get Old Tweets Programatically
 A project written in Python to get old tweets, it bypass some limitations of Twitter Official API.